andrewmarston21/sudoku/README.md

 # What is this?
 ___

 This is a Python implementation of a backtracking seach-based Sudoku-solving algorithm.
 It takes CSV files as inputs and prints out the solved board.
+All three included boards are drawn from http://sudoku.cba.si/en/ .

 # How do I use this?
 ___